 Training to scan/glance for crossing streets

-Vehicles that are close and coming from the right are not much of a problem because by the time the person reaches their lanes, those vehicles are gone.
+This is not usually a problem if a person misses seeing vehicles that are close and coming from the right, because by the time the person reaches their lanes, those vehicles are gone.

-The primary concern is vehicles that are close and coming from the left in the nearest lane, in what I call the "blind spot" which is about two car lengths to their left (as shown in the photo to the left).
+The primary concern is not being able to see vehicles that are close and coming from the left in the nearest lane, in what I call the "blind spot" which is about two car lengths to their left (as shown in the photo to the left).

-If you start to cross when drivers are that close to you, the drivers may be unable to stop and avoid hitting you.
+When drivers are that close to you and you start to cross because you failed to see them, the drivers may be unable to stop and avoid hitting you.

 What is the solution?

-The video to the right uses two cameras to illustrate the problem and the solution.
+Part of the solution is to scan more slowly.
+The video to the right uses two cameras to illustrate the problem and the solution at an uncontrolled crossing.

 Both cameras, scanning at the same speed to look at approaching vehicles, illustrate that with normal vision the closest vehicles are easy to see with a quick glance, but it's not so easy to see those same vehicles with a restricted visual field.